UltraHQ/A72-Hidden-Mods/README.md

 In case the camera app is crashing, when for example selecting pro video mode, delete the camera app data and the issue should be gone.

 > Note: It should only be used on the Galaxy A72 (SM-A725F) running Android 11 with the corresponding android security patch version as written in the releases.
-Trying on other devices is at your own risk.
-The changes are always reversable, by simply removing the module in magisk.
+Trying on other devices is at your own risk.<br/>The changes are always reversable, by simply removing the module in magisk.

 #### Added OS features:
 - Higher audio quality (Disabled DRC, which deeply compresses audio)